Documentation \u2014 v7.0.1

 PLAN

-Architect writes the phased plan
+Architect writes the phased plan with council deliberation

 7